-Park the vehicle on a firm and level surface.
+- Park the vehicle on a firm and level surface.

-- Raise the motorcycle in accordance with the instructions of the vehicle manufacturer. - ✓ Neither wheel is in contact with the ground. - Secure the motorcycle against falling over.
+- Lift up the motorcycle according to the repair manual. - ✓ Neither wheel is in contact with the ground. - Secure the motorcycle against falling over.

-8.2 Removing standard fork legs 4
+7.2 Removing the standard fork legs 4